zmbslyr/S.P.A.C.E./README.md

 ### *Space Paradox And Combat Enviroment*

- A tower defence strategy game, created entirely using javascript and the Phaser 3 framework
+ A tower defence strategy game, created entirely using JavaScript and the Phaser 3 framework.
+The goal of this project was to create a simple game similar to ones we played when we were young.
+The criteria we set out for ourselves was simple:
+ - Capture the essense of old flash games we played as kids
+ - Fully web-based game, in the spirit of those old flash games
+ - Use this project as a platform to learn how to create and distribute a web app

 ## How to play :video_game: